For absolutely 100% oil-free compressed air, you need an oil-free compressor.

-While oil-injected compressors, with their single element are normally direct-coupled to the electro motor, or through a (relatively cheap) pulley system, we need a gear-box to drive two compressor elements from one electro motor on the oil-free kind of air compressor.
+While oil-injected compressors, with their single element are normally direct-coupled to the electric motor, or through a (relatively cheap) pulley system, we need a gear-box to drive two compressor elements from one electric motor on the oil-free kind of air compressor.

 Gear-boxes are expensive, they require lubrication, make noise, and lower to overall efficiency of a machine (any machine).